 I love how versatile this cocktail is.
 A lavender lemon drop looks elegant enough for the fanciest of evenings and has flavors that everyone loves.
 It is perfect for a bridal shower, wedding cocktail, New Years eve or just a girls night out (or in).
 Lavender has a wonderful herbal quality the helps it not taste overly floral.
 In fact it works deliciously in both sweet and savory recipes.

 This was inspired by the popularity of my Lavender French 75 and the fresh and fabulous Homemade Margaritas.
+(For a delish non-alcoholic lavender drink, try Traditional Lavender Milk Tea, a hug in a mug).
 I love serving these with little nibbles and appetizers like Warm Marinated Olives, Salmon Crudo, and Caramelized Onion and Blue Cheese Dip with sea salt kettle chips.
 Yum, right?!

 This tart vodka based lavender drink recipe is quick and easy with just a few ingredients and a cocktail shaker.
 Additionally, lavender lemon drop martinis can be made even faster by mixing ahead of time and storing in the fridge until ready to pour and serve.